syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Working-with-Spreadsheet.md

 N> Spreadsheet supports virtual mode, which lets you dynamically provide data to the grid by handling an event, [QueryRange](http://help.syncfusion.com/cr/cref_files/windowsforms/spreadsheet/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.Spreadsheet.SpreadsheetGrid~QueryRange_EV.html), for example.
 In virtual mode, data will be dynamically loaded into the SpreadsheetGrid on demand or when users need to view the data.

-## Setting the ActiveSheet programatically
+## Setting the ActiveSheet programmatically

 Spreadsheet allows you to set the [ActiveSheet](http://help.syncfusion.com/cr/cref_files/windowsforms/spreadsheet/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.Spreadsheet.Spreadsheet~ActiveSheet.html) programmatically by specifying the sheet name in the `SetActiveSheet` method of `Spreadsheet`.